noooooooooo/yahud/ReadMe.txt

 yahud

 ////////////////////////////////////////////////////////////////////

-GRAB IT
+    INSTALLING THE HUD

     //Download
     To download the HUD press the "ZIP" button on top of the github page.

     //Installing
-    Navigate to Steam / steamapps / common / team fortress 2 / tf / custom / .
+    Navigate to ... / Steam / steamapps / common / team fortress 2 / tf / custom / .
-    Move the one of the hud folders from the zip into that folder.
+    Move one of the hud folders from the zip into that folder.

 ////////////////////////////////////////////////////////////////////

-MAKE IT YOUR OWN
+    CUSTOMIZATION

     //Colors & optional elements
     Your first stop for customizing this HUD will be the clientscheme.
-    You can find it in custom/hudname/resource.
+    You can find it in /custom/hudname/resource/ .
-    .res files can be opened with text editors such as Notepad++.
+    ".res" files can be opened with text editors such as Notepad++.

-    You can change colors and enable/disable certain elements.
+    You can change colors and enable/disable certain elements there.
     Instructions are in the clientscheme itself.

     //Main Menu
-    You can enter your name for the main menu in /resource/ui/MainMenuOverride.res

     The bottom right star button can connect you to your favourite server.
     You'll need to add...